Léger-Félicité Sonthonax: Return to France

 Toussaint, in the meantime, was consolidating his own position.
-The black general arranged for Sonthonax to leave Saint-Domingue as one of its elected representatives in 1797, and when Sonthonax showed himself to be hesitant, Toussaint placed him under armed escort onto a ship bound for France on 24 August.
-He died in his home town 16 years later.
+The black general arranged for Sonthonax to leave Saint-Domingue as one of its elected representatives in 1797.
+When Sonthonax showed himself to be hesitant, Toussaint placed him under armed escort onto a ship bound for France on August 24.
+He died in his home town of Oyonnax on July 23, 1813, after sixteen years back in France.